Courses with professional accreditation check that students can work safely and follow the relevant professional codes.

-If there are any doubts about the behaviour of a student, if a student may put others at risk or be at risk themselves, or if a student has not reached professional standards, they may be invited to a Professional Suitability meeting and ultimately, a Professional Suitabiltity Panel in some cases.
+If there are any doubts about the behaviour of a student, if a student may put others at risk or be at risk themselves, or if a student has not reached professional standards, they may be invited to a Pre-Professional Suitability Panel meeting.
+This can lead to a Professional Suitability Panel.

 If a Professional Suitability case is being investigated by the police, the student will be suspended until the police investigation finishes.